johnnyreilly/blog.johnnyreilly.com/README.md

 ## Migrating to Docusauras?

 This blog has lived on Blogger since it began.
 Docusaurus represents a modern way forward which is "blog as code" by default.
-Thi appeals to my sensibilities.
+This appeals to my sensibilities.
 There's a number of things to consider before I would make the move.
 Let's go through them:

 - [x] If I migrate across, I'd like the URLs to look like https://blog.johnnyreilly.com/ rather than https://blog.johnnyreilly.com/blog.johnnyreilly.com/.
 This was helpful: https://deanattali.com/blog/multiple-github-pages-domains/
 - [x] Analytics - I should start using Google Analytics to track traffic.